fnl/libfnl/README.rst

 Introduction
 ============

-**libfnl** is an API and colleciton of CLIs to facilitate the mining of texts by providing data management tools for this task.
-The library is designed to play nice with Python 3.2+ and only targets Python 3k.
+**libfnl** is an API and colleciton of CLIs to facilitate data mining text by providing data management tools for this task.
+The library is designed to play ball with Python 3.2+ and *only* targets Python 3k.
 It is another piece in the txtfnnl_ text mininig library, the gnamed_ gene name repository daemon, and the medic_ PubMed mirroring tool collection, all by the same author.

 The library contains the following packages:

 ``fnl.couch``
     provides a Py3k Apache CouchDB_ client for managing JSON_ data (when this project was started, there was no Py3k CouchDB_ client around, so this project has its own);
 ``fnl.nlp``
-    currently, only contains a Python wrapper for the GENIA_ Tagger_, a handler for the GENIA_ corpus, and a module collecting all Penn tags ``fnl.stat``
+    currently, only contains a Python wrapper for the GENIA_ Tagger_, a handler for the GENIA_ corpus, and a module collecting all Penn tags
+``fnl.stat``
     a module to evaluate inter-rator Kappa scores and a module to develop text classifiers based on Scikit-Learn_ ``fnl.text``
-    modules to extract, tokenize, segment sentences (based on NLTK_), and annotate text (strings)
+    modules to extract, tokenize, segment sentences (based on NLTK_), and annotate text (strings) ``fnl.utils``
-``fnl.utils``
     additional utilities and tools (currently, just for handling JSON_) ``scripts``
     the CLI scripts to manage data/text, representing the main value provided by this collection

 The script directory provides the following command-line interfaces: